cs1302uga/cs1302-tutorials/algo-analysis.md

      This is okay since `ceil(log3(n)) ≤ log3(n) + 1` for all reasonable `n` values.
 In a
      Discrete Mathematics course, you would need to be more rigorous about this.
 For now, we'll take it as a reasonable estimate.
-Now that we have a value for `k`, we can subsitute it into our derivation:
+Now that we have a value for `k`, we can substitute it into our derivation:

      ```java
      void printS(String s) {